ThePJB/reduxlandkings/README.md

  * dude crafting and combining guns would be really fun, kinda PoEy which is always good
  * why not do PoE multiverse stuff too

+ there was that gun fifo idea too. robot makes sense if you do it in esoteric ways. maybe you are a killbot and you hate all this organic life could add and send to back for crafting maybe a mutate and send to back or + and send to back whatever right click eat for hp or something, maybe it takes a sec

 you should be a 3 legged robot and game be full of robot jokes what was that idea I had before about all your guns use a stack, sure that might be fun as well